ibm-skills-network/clarity-knowledgebase/docs/labs/free-apis.md

 print(json.dumps(generated_response, indent=2))
 ```

-### OpenAI
+#### OpenAI

-To use the free Skills Network-provided OpenAI APIs, no additional configuration is necessary.
-You can use [the examples from the official documentation](https://platform.openai.com/docs/api-reference/chat/create) without modification.
+To use the free Skills Network-provided OpenAI API, no additional configuration is necessary.
+You can use [the examples from the official documentation](https://platform.openai.com/docs/api-reference/chat/create?lang=python) without modification.

 For example:
 ```python